-In the first part of this series of papers, a new parameterization of the wake, its coupling with Emanuel's convection scheme (Emanuel (1991) and (1993), KE scheme hereafter) and new trigger function and closure were presented.
-The last two account for the role played on deep convection development by several lifting processes (orographic lifting, wakes, land-sea contrasts, ...).
-This second part reports their preliminary evaluation and illustrates the improvements they provide.
-Analysing the performance of a new parameterization is a process that goes back and forth many times between the development of the parameterization on academic cases, preliminary tests on realistic cases, and full-3D implementation allowing the global GCM to be validated.
+Analyzing the performance of a new parameterization is a process that goes back and forth many times between the development of the parameterization on academic cases, preliminary tests on realistic cases, and full 3D implementation allowing the global GCM to be validated.
 Here we deal with an intermediate evaluation step.
-At this stage, the intention is to verify that the behavior of the new parameterization is physically correct; for instance that the simulated wake characteristics are realistic, the timing of the convection is satisfactory, the convection yields precipitation, the humidity fields are reasonable, etc. A later step would concern the quantitative evaluation of the parameterization but is beyond the scope of the present paper.
-The full-3D implementation step is underway and Roehrig and Grandpeix (2009) recently presented the first results.
+At this stage, the intention is to verify that the behavior of the new parameterization is physically correct; for instance, that the simulated wake characteristics are realistic, the timing of the convection is satisfactory, the convection yields precipitation, the humidity fields are reasonable, and so on.
+A later step would concern the quantitative evaluation of the parameterization but is beyond the scope of the present paper.
+The full 3D implementation step is underway and the results will soon be presented (R. Roehrig and J.-Y. Grandpeix 2009, unpublished manuscript).

-The wake model coupled with the Emanuel's scheme is tested in a single column framework.
-The methodology is similar to the one used in the GEWEX (Global Energy and Water-cycle Experiment) Cloud System Study (GCSS) and in the European Project on Cloud Systems in Climate Models (EUROCS) (Redelsperger et al., 2000).
-It consists in comparing a single-column version of the set (or a subset) of physical parameterizations with results of explicit simulations of the same phenomenon by cloud-resolving models (CRM).
-The advantage of this approach is that CRM provide a detailed description of each relevant physical process whose impact can be isolated in order to consistently test components or the whole parameterization scheme.
-A number of diagnostic variables can be extracted from the explicit simulations, making it possible to identify which component of the parameterization is performing well or badly (e.g. Bechtold et al. (2000)).
+The wake model coupled with the Emanuel's scheme is tested in a single-column framework.
+The methodology is similar to the one used in the Global Energy and Water Cycle Experiment (GEWEX) Cloud System Study (GCSS) and in the European Project on Cloud Systems in Climate Models (EUROCS) (Redelsperger et al. 2000).
+It consists in comparing a single-column version of the set (or a subset) of physical parameterizations with results of explicit simulations of the same phenomenon by cloud-resolving models (CRMs).
+The advantage of this approach is that CRMs provide a detailed description of each relevant physical process whose impact can be isolated in order to consistently test components or the whole parameterization scheme.
+A number of diagnostic variables can be extracted from the explicit simulations, making it possible to identify which component of the parameterization is performing well or badly (e.g., Bechtold et al. 2000).
 The counterpart of this approach is that the explicit simulations are quite heavy, so the number of available cases is limited.

-Here, the new parameterization is implemented using the single column version of the GCM LMDZ (the GCM of the Laboratoire de Météorologie Dynamique, with Zoom capability; Hourdin et al. 2006).
-It is mostly tested for the case of a continental squall line observed over the Sahel in West Africa.
+Here, the new parameterization is implemented using the single-column version of the GCM of the Laboratoire de Météorologie Dynamique with zoom capability (LMDZ GCM; Hourdin et al. 2006).
+It is mostly tested for the case of a continental squall line (SL) observed over the Sahel in West Africa.
 This case exhibits intense wakes, which play an essential role in the life cycle of the squall line.
-The sensitivity of the wake-convection system to the basic parameters of the parameterization is widely explored.
+The sensitivity of the wakeconvection system to the basic parameters of the parameterization is widely explored.
 Its functioning and its interaction with the convection are analyzed through an extensive set of diagnostic variables.
-Simulations with and without the implementation of the wake parameterization.
-A range of values for each parameter is proposed in order to prepare the implementation of the parameterization is meant to be implemented in a GCM and has to work for all the possible situations, we also verify that it is applicable for the very different case of a maritime mesoscale convective system observed over the Western Pacific warm Pool where the wake is much less intense.
-Also, Rio et al. (2009) used this parameterization in a 1D framework to simulate a case of shallow to deep continental convection transition observed over the Southern Great Plains (USA) at the Atmospheric Radiation Measurement (ARM) site.
+Simulations with and without the implementation of the wake parameterization show how the wake parameterization improves on the original convective parameterization.
+A range of values for each parameter is proposed in order to prepare the implementation of the parameterization in the full LMDZ 3D GCM.
+Because the parameterization is meant to be implemented in a GCM and has to work for all the possible situations, we also verify that it is applicable for the very different case of a maritime mesoscale convective system observed over the western Pacific warm pool, where the wake is much less intense.
+Also, Rio et al. (2009) used this parameterization in a 1D framework to simulate a case of shallow to deep continental convection transition observed over the southern Great Plains (United States) at the Atmospheric Radiation Measurement (ARM) site.